Peter Lawford: Accident

 At the age of 14, Lawford severely injured his right arm in an accident when it went through a glass door.
 Irreversible nerve damage severely compromised the use of his forearm and hand, which he later learned to conceal.
 The injury resulted in his being unable to follow a military career as his parents had hoped.
 Instead, Lawford pursued a career as an actor, a decision that resulted in one of his aunts refusing to leave him her considerable fortune, as she had originally planned.

 Career

 Early career

-In 1938, Lawford was travelling through Hollywood when spotted by a talent scout.
+In 1938, Lawford was travelling through Hollywood when he was spotted by a talent scout.
 He was screen tested and made his Hollywood debut in a minor part in the film Lord Jeff starring Freddie Bartholomew.

-The outbreak of World War II found the Lawfords in Florida.
-In a matter of days, they realised that they had been stranded.
-Their money was in Britain and Britain was at war.
-Their assets were frozen.
-Peter, then 16, took a job parking cars.
-When he saved enough money for the fare, he went back to Hollywood where he supported himself working as a theatre usher until he began to get film work.
+Lawford and his family were living in Florida at the start of World War II, resulting in their assets, which were in Britain at the time, being frozen.
+He took a job parking cars and saved enough money to return to Hollywood, where he worked as a theatre usher until he began to get film work.